Liver and Onions? There was no escape when mom made liver and onions for dad. No excuses and no substitutions. As an adult, I no longer hate them.

 I am proudly OCD and a library resides in my head because of MOM.

-So every mothers day weekend, I make sure to have lunch with mom.
+So every Mother's day weekend, I make sure to have some liver and onions at the Furr's with mom.

 - J.B.
 Blocker is a media consultant based in Collin County in North Texas.
 Advertise with J.B. by calling 469-334-9962.